PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ```
 ##### I nnocent

-The Article [ELTA](https://www.respublika.lt/lt/naujienos/mokslas/mokslas/mokslininkai-komikas-nuolat-cituoja-tyrima-kurio-visiskai-nesupranta/) express concerns about scientific research, that could lack of explanation or maybe even could include scamming patterns, who would be not understood by common people, that use Technologies.
+The Article [ELTA](https://www.respublika.lt/lt/naujienos/mokslas/mokslas/mokslininkai-komikas-nuolat-cituoja-tyrima-kurio-visiskai-nesupranta/) express concerns about scientific research, that are interpreted in wrong way.
+Common people, that use Technologies finds lack of explanation or, maybe, even scamming patterns, that later on would be hardly fixable.
 ```

 ```